kevintruong/til/FileSystem/File-System,-Part-9:-Disk-blocks-example.md

 ## Under construction

-## Please can you explain a simple model of how the file's content is stored in a simple i-node based filesystem?
+## lease can you explain a simple model of how the file's content is stored in a simple i-node based filesystem?

 Sure!
 To answer this question, we'll build a virtual disk and then write some C code to access its contents.
 Our filesystem will divide the bytes available into space for inodes and a much larger space for disk blocks.
 Each disk block will be 4096 bytes-